 Gardiner Mann Kelly was born in 1875 in Ballygarvey, near Ballymena, the son of William Kelly and Jane Mann.
 William and Jane were living in Shankill, Belfast, at the 1901 and 1911 census.
 William Kelly was the son of James Kelly, a weaver, who was married in Kirkinriola in 1851.
 We have found a baptism record for William and a death record for his mother, Eliza Ann Kelly (née Craig), but no early records relating to this family.

 Jane Mann was the daughter of Gardiner (or Gardner) Mann, also a weaver, who was married in Broughshane in 1849.
-We believe that they lived at Kinbally, near Broughshane.
+We know that the family lived at Kinbally, near Broughshane (also called Kenbilly).
 We have found marriage and death records for Jane Mann, her parents and her siblings, but some of what we know about their early history comes from inference rather than from specific records.

 Elizabeth Francey was living in Belfast at the time of her marriage, but the little we knew about her background came from hearsay rather than from any official records.
 Her father was named as James Francey, labourer, on her marriage certificate, and her birthplace was given as Ballymena in the surviving census returns.
 We have found children of a James Francey who were born in Galgorm at the relevant time.
 We believe that the person we knew as Elizabeth Kelly was his daughter, and that her birth was registered as Eliza Francey and her death was registered as Eliza Kelly.